ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
-- CockroachDB stores all data, including "table data", metadata, and indexes, as key-value pairs in a key-value store powered by RocksDB.
+- CockroachDB stores all data, including table data, metadata, and indexes, as key-value pairs in a key-value store powered by RocksDB.
 - Each key in the key-value store is a unique ID based on the table ID, the primary key column row value, and the column ID.
 - Each value in the key-value store is the value of the data entry for the corresponding unique key.
 @ulend